-Try not to eat all your turkey at Thanksgiving dinner so you can enjoy this Turkey Hash Recipe after it’s all over!
+Try not to eat all your turkey at Thanksgiving dinner so you can enjoy this turkey hash recipe after it’s all over!

-Hey friends, today I’ve got some beseeching to do because this is just one of those dishes that you can’t possibly imagine how delicious it is until you taste it.
-So rather than ask you to try it out soon, I’m going to beseech you to please make it as soon as possible, and that leftover turkey will be perfect!
-It’s just one of those dishes that the flavors and textures come together to warm your insides and fill you with comfort.
-This is the ultimate after Thanksgiving comfort food and will become a new tradition at your house!
-It’s perfect for breakfast, brunch, or even supper, which is when we usually have it.
+Hey friends!
+Today I’ve got some beseeching to do because this is just one of those dishes that you can’t possibly imagine how delicious it is until you taste it.
+So rather than ask you to try it out soon, I’m going to beseech you to please make it as soon as possible and that leftover turkey that will inevitably be sitting in your fridge post-Thanksgiving will be perfect.

 - Frozen cubed hash browns

-- Turkey gravy (leftover gravy or canned)
+- Turkey gravy (leftover gravy or canned gravy)

 - Season All (such as Lawry’s or Morton’s)

-- Chopped turkey (or chicken or any meat, (heck this would even work for that tofu stuff 🙂 )
+- Chopped turkey (or chicken or any meat) (heck, this would even work for that tofu stuff!)

 How to Make Your Turkey Hash Recipe